opengovfoundation/hr-manual/markdown/manual.md

 3. A PDF document that is less than 10MB in size containing receipts for each of the expenses for which you are seeking reimbursement.

 ### Professional Development
 We strongly encourage employees to explore professional development options.
-The OpenGov Foundation will cover one half of pre-approved costs associated with professional development expenditures.
+The organization will cover one half of pre-approved costs associated with professional development expenditures.
 All professional development expenses require both Executive Director and Board of Directors approval.

 Potential professional development opportunities include, but are not limited to:
 * Attending relevant professional conferences.